Global Solutions of the Compressible Euler Equations with Large Initial Data of Spherical Symmetry and Positive Far-Field Density: Introduction

 \section{Introduction}

-We are concerned with the global existence theory for spherically symmetric solutions of the multidimensional (M-D) compressible Euler equations with large initial data of positive far-field density, {\it i.e.}, given constant density $\bar{\rho}>0$ at infinity, so that the total initial-energy is {\it unbounded}.
+We are concerned with the global existence theory for spherically symmetric solutions of the multidimensional (M-D) compressible Euler equations with large initial data of positive far-field density, {\it i.e.}, given constant density $\bar{\rho}>0$ at infinity, so that the total initial-energy is unbounded.
 The study of spherically symmetric solutions dates back to the 1950s and is motivated by many important physical problems such as flow in a jet engine inlet manifold and stellar dynamics including gaseous stars and supernovae formation ({\it cf.} \cite{Courant-Friedrichs,Guderley,Rosseland,Slemrod,Whitham}).
 The central feature of the solutions is the strengthening of waves as they move radially inward toward the origin.
-An existence theory has been established in Chen-Perepelitsa \cite{Chen7} and Chen-Schrecker \cite{Chen-Schrecker} via an approach of vanishing artificial viscosity for the case when the initial data is of finite-energy, which requires that $\bar{\rho}=0$.
+An existence theory has been established in Chen-Perepelitsa \cite{Chen7} and Chen-Schrecker \cite{Chen-Schrecker} via an approach of vanishing artificial viscosity for the case when the initial data are of finite-energy, which requires that $\bar{\rho}=0$.
 For the far-field density $\bar{\rho}>0$, various physical examples have shown that the spherically symmetric solutions of the compressible Euler equations blow up more often near the origin at certain time (see \cite{Courant-Friedrichs,Guderley,Whitham} and the references cited therein).
-The fundamental unsolved problem is whether the density would form concentration to become a measure near the origin for the case when the total initial-energy is unbounded.
-Another concern is the possibility of providing a {\it rigorous proof} of the inviscid limit of the compressible Navier-Stokes to Euler equations with large initial data of spherical symmetry, which has been a longstanding open problem in mathematical fluid dynamics.
-In this paper, we establish a global existence theory for spherically symmetric solutions in $L^p_{\rm loc}$ of the compressible Euler equations with large initial data of positive far-field density $\bar{\rho}>0$ and relative finite-energy in $\mathbb{R}^N$ for $N\geq2$.
+The fundamental unsolved problem is whether the density would form concentration to become a measure near the origin for the case when the total initial-energy is unbounded and the wave propagation is not at finite speed starting initially.
+In this paper, we establish a global existence theory for spherically symmetric solutions in $L^p_{\rm loc}$ of the compressible Euler equations with large initial data of positive far-field density $\bar{\rho}>0$ and relative finite-energy in $\mathbb{R}^N$ for $N\geqq2$.
 This is achieved by developing a new approach via adapting a class of degenerate density-dependent viscosity terms, so that a rigorous proof of the vanishing viscosity limit of global weak solutions of the compressible Navier-Stokes equations with the density-dependent viscosity terms to the corresponding global solution of the Euler equations with large initial data of spherical symmetry and positive far-field density can be obtained.
 One of our main observations is that the adapted class of degenerate density-dependent viscosity terms not only includes the viscosity terms for the Navier-Stokes equations for shallow water (Saint Venant) flows, among others ({\it cf.} Bresch-Dejardins \cite{BD-2003-CRMASP,BD-2004-CRMASP}, Bresch-Dejardins-Lin \cite{BD-2003-CPDE}, Lions \cite{Lions-CNS}, and Mallet-Vasseur \cite{MV}), but also, more importantly, is suitable to achieve our key objective of this paper.
-These results indicate that concentration is not formed in the vanishing viscosity limit even when the total initial-energy is unbounded, though the density may blow up near the origin at certain time.
+These results indicate that concentration is not formed in the vanishing viscosity limit for the Navier-Stokes approximations constructed in this paper even when the total initial-energy is unbounded, though the density may blow up near the origin at certain time and the wave propagation is not at finite speed.

 More precisely, the M-D Euler equations for compressible isentropic fluids take the form: